-- (5) Customers described in this subparagraph (R) shall apply, on a form developed by the Agency, to the Agency to be designated as a self-direct eligible customer.
-Once the Agency determines self-direct customer is eligible for participation in the program, the self-direct customer will remain eligible until the end of the term of the contract.
+(5) Customers described in this subparagraph (R) shall apply, on a form developed by the Agency, to the Agency to be designated as a self-direct eligible customer.
+Once the Agency determines that self-direct customer is eliqible for participation in the program, the self-direct customer will remain eligible until the end of the term of the contract.
 Thereafter, application may be made not less than 12 months before the filing date of the long-term renewable resources procurement plan described in this Act.
-At a minimum, such application shall contain the following: - (i) the customer's certification that, at the time of the customer's application, the customer qualifies to be a self-direct eligible customer, including documents demonstrating that qualification; - (ii) the customer's certification that the customer has entered into or will enter into by the beginning of the applicable procurement year, one or more bilateral contracts for new wind projects or new photovoltaic projects, including
+At a minimum, such application shall contain the following:

+- (i) the customer's certification that, at the time of the customer's application, the customer qualifies to be a self-direct eligible customer, including documents demonstrating that qualification; - (ii) the customer's certification that the customer has entered into or will enter into by the beginning of the applicable procurement year, one or more bilateral contracts for new wind projects or new photovoltaic projects, including supporting documentation; - certification that the contract or (iii) contracts for new renewable energy resources are long-term contracts with term lengths of at least 10 years, including supporting documentation; - (iv) certification of the quantities renewable energy credits that the customer will purchase each year under such contract or contracts, including supporting documentation;

-Τ supporting documentation, 2 (iii) certification that the contract or 3 contracts for new renewable energy resources are 4 long-term contracts with term lengths of at least 5 10 years, including supporting documentation; 6 (iv) certification of the quantities of 7 renewable energy credits that the customer will 8 purchase each year under such contract or 9 contracts, including supporting documentation; 10 (v) proof that the contract is sufficient to 11 produce renewable energy credits to be equivalent 12 in volume to at least 40% of the large energy 13 customer's usage from the previous delivery year, 14 measured to the nearest megawatt-hour; and 15 (vi) certification that the customer intends 16 to maintain the contract for the duration of the 17 length of the contract.
-18 (6) If a customer receives the self-direct credit 19 but fails to properly procure and retire renewable 20 energy credits as required under this subparagraph 21 (R), the Commission, on petition from the Agency and 22 after notice and hearing, may direct such customer's 23 utility to recover the cost of the wrongfully received 24 self-direct credits plus interest through an adder to 25 charges assessed pursuant to Section 16-108 of the knowingly fail to properly procure and retire renewable energy credits and do not notify the Agency are ineligible for continued participation in the self-direct renewable portfolio standard compliance program.
+- (v) proof that the contract is sufficient to produce renewable energy credits to be equivalent in volume to at least 40% of the large energy customer's usage from the previous delivery year, measured to the nearest megawatt-hour; and - (vi) certification that the customer intends to maintain the contract for the duration of the length of the contract. - (6) If a customer receives the self-direct credit but fails to properly procure and retire renewable energy credits as required under this subparagraph (R), the Commission, on petition from the Agency and after notice and hearing, may direct such customer's utility to recover the cost of the wrongfully received self-direct credits plus interest through an adder to charges assessed pursuant to Section 16-108 of the Public Utilities Act.
+Self-direct customers knowingly fail to properly procure and retire renewable energy credits and do not notify the Agency are ineligible for continued participation in the self-direct renewable portfolio standard compliance program. - (2) (Blank). - (3) (Blank). - (4) The electric utility shall retire all renewable energy credits used to comply with the standard.